expo/expo/docs/pages/accounts/two-factor.md

 - regenerate your recovery codes
 - disable two-factor authentication for your account

-You will need to provide a verification code before any changes to your 2FA settings will be applied.
+You will need to provide a one-time password to make any changes to your 2FA settings.

 ## Recovering Your Account

 ### Recovery Codes

-While setting up 2FA, Expo provides you with recovery codes.
-In the event you lose your 2FA method, Expo will ask for these recovery codes to unlock 2FA.
-These codes are for one-time use and will no longer work after they are used to recover your account.
-To get new recovery codes, you'll need to reset your 2FA method.
+When you set up your account to use 2FA, Expo provides you with a list of recovery codes.
+In the event you lose your device(s), a recovery code may be used in place of a one-time password.
+Each of these codes may only be used once.
+You may regenerate your recovery codes, which will invalidate any existing codes, from your [personal account settings](https://expo.io/settings/).

 ### Secondary 2FA Methods

-By setting up multiple authentication methods associated with different physical devices, you can ensure you will not lose access to your account in the event you lose access to an individual device.
+By setting up multiple authentication methods associated with different physical devices, you can ensure you will not lose access to your account in the event a device is reset or lost.

 ### Manual Recovery